glodb/dbfusion/README.md

 Currently library inculdes only redis cache internally.
 But developers can add cache of their own choice by implementing Cache Interface inside caches module.
 As cache is passed from outside this developer independence is supported.
 This library aims to be an ORM currently tested databases are mongo and mysql.
 This library doesn't aims to be competition to any sql or no sql driver as it inspires all the drivers just tries to be developer friendly.

+The library supports
+Built in enchanced cache support with cachehooks
+Pre and Post operations hooks
+Table name hooks which can be defined or extracted from structure name Built in Pagination support
+Aggregate Pagination for mongo db
+Chaining API

 You can import library by running go get github.com/glodb/dbfusion